-Our diversional therapist uses the Pool Activity Level (PAL) Instrument, which is widely used in person-centred health and social care settings.
+Our diversional therapist uses the Pool Activity Level (PAL) Instrument.
+This is widely used in person-centred health and social care settings.

-Naturally, the work of our diversional therapist in drawing up an individual's activity profile is not a one-off event, but an ongoing exercise that develops and changes in order to meet the individual's changing needs.
+Then, our diversional therapist and the individual can form ideal occupations.
+Ones that they will find engaging.
+Naturally, the therapist’s work when drawing up an activity profile is not a one-off event.
+In fact, it is an ongoing exercise that develops and changes in order to meet their changing needs.

 We have seen many of our residents experience increased self-confidence and self-esteem.
 Along with increased communication with others as a result of working with diversional therapy in this way.
 So, if you have a loved one who needs specialist care, perhaps you would like to read our nursing home admissions policy.